BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 ### Question 4.2

-Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 480.
-Is there statistical support for a difference in Ca2+ ratios after space flight?
+Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis control groups at times 20 and 480.
+Is there statistical support for a difference in Ca2+ ratios between the control groups?

 &nbsp;
 &nbsp;